Scattering-matrix approach for a quantitative evaluation of the topological protection in valley photonic crystals: Triangular resonators

-The numerical simulations (see section 2 in the supplementary information file) of triangular cavities with edge length $L\approx 28b$ are presented on Fig.~\ref{fig:meta}(c) to (f).
-Notice that the TPC containing the resonators and the coupling guide has been surrounded by Perfectly Matched Layers (PML's), whose role is to absorb the radiated fields to mimic an infinite system.
-In that first configuration, the cavity and the input guide are touching.
+The numerical simulations (see section 2 in the supplementary informations file) of triangular cavities with edge length $L\approx 28b_0$ are presented on Fig.~\ref{fig:meta}(c) to (f).
+Notice that the TPC containing the resonators and the coupling guide has been surrounded by Perfectly Matched Layers (PML's), whose role is to absorb the field along the outer edge of the simulation domain to simulate an infinite system.
 The spectra show, in contrast to the previous analysis, narrow transmission dips regularly separated in frequency, both for edge- and corner- addressed resonators, however with different profiles and frequencies.
-The simulation domain has been taken large enough to minimize the coupling of evanescent fields emanating from the structures (for example corners) with PMLs: we can then verify numerically that $T=1-R$, as black ($T$) and dashed-red ($1-R$) curves overlap in the band-gap.
+The simulation domain has been taken large enough to minimize the coupling of evanescent fields emanating from the structures (for example corners) with PMLs: we can then verify numerically that $T\approx 1-R$, as black ($T$) and dashed-red ($1-R$) curves overlap in the band-gap.
 In order to fully explain the transmission and reflection spectra, we need to suppose the existence of losses of topological protection in the system.
-For that reason, the topological edge mode can travel along the directions corresponding to the same chirality as for the excitation mode (blue arrows on Fig.~\ref{fig:meta}(d) and (f)) or the opposite chirality indicated by the red arrows.
+For that reason, the topological edge mode can travel along the directions corresponding to the same helicity as for the excitation mode (blue arrows on Fig.~\ref{fig:meta}(d) and (f)) or the opposite helicity indicated by the red arrows.
 This breakdown of topological protection can originate from the splitter or the triangle corners.